piyushahuja/piyushahuja.github.io/_drafts/2014-05-20-principles.md

 Solemnity, on the other hand… I don't know what it's for.
 I mean, what is the point of it?
 The two most beautiful memorial services that I've ever attended both had a lot of humor, and it somehow freed us all, and made the services inspiring and cathartic.

 But solemnity?
 It serves pomposity, and the self-important always know with some level of their consciousness that their egotism is going to be punctured by humor -- that's why they see it as a threat.
 And so {they} dishonestly pretend that their deficiency makes their views more substantial, when it only makes them feel bigger."

+"Fake it till you make it; confidence is more important than knowledge.
+Don't be intimidated by anyone"

+Don't be afraid to ask questions.
+It's not about what you do, it's about the way you do it.
+(Duja asks questions all the time.)

+Don't be sensitive to what other people think of you.
+Seriously, don't even let that thought come near your thoughts.
+Let side remarks pass by (The questions he asks, they're so random).

+Always remember people by a few quirky facts.
+(A is worried her weight will be 60.
+A cries like a baby, and still worries about exams like a teenage girl.
+B does things for people.
+B thinks of technology as magic.
+C has too much food on her plate.
+C 'Love you loads')
 ***

 #### Self-Improvement and Creativity